Edwin Flack: Later life

-In 1898, Flack returned to Victoria and the Melbourne-based family accounting firm, renamed Flack and Flack.
+In 1898, Flack returned to Victoria and the Melbourne-based family accounting firm, was renamed Flack and Flack.
 Flack purchased a property near Berwick, where he stayed on weekends and bred Friesian cattle.
 He never competed for Victoria again (or for Australia after the country was formed in 1901), but he joined the Australian Olympic Committee (AOC) and was part of the first Australian delegation to attend an International Olympic Committee (IOC) Congress.
-Suffering from heart problems, Flack died in 1935, following an operation at a private hospital.
+After developing heart problems, Flack died in 1935, following an operation at a private hospital.
 He was cremated and his ashes were interred at Berwick Cemetery.

 Legacy

-Flack is commemorated by a bronze statue on the median strip of High St, Berwick, which was unveiled in 1998 by former running great and later Governor of Victoria, John Landy.
-The former Berwick Recreational Reserve was renamed Edwin Flack Reserve in 1996 to honour the town's first Olympic hero and medal winner, and includes several sporting grounds including an athletics track, an Australian rules football oval, netball courts and soccer pitch.
+Flack is indeed commemorated by a bronze statue on the median strip of High Street, Berwick, Vicroria.
+This is statue was unveiled in 1998 by former middle-distance runner and later Governor of Victoria John Landy.
+The former Berwick Recreational Reserve was renamed Edwin Flack Reserve in 1996 to honour the town's first Olympic hero and medal winner.
+The reserve features multiple sporting facilities, including an athletics track, an Australian rules football oval, netball courts and soccer pitch.
 Melbourne Grammar School's sporting complex at Port Melbourne has been named Edwin Flack Park in honour of their past student.

 Flack was commemorated on a 45-cent Australian postage stamp in the Olympic centenary year of 1996.
-The AOC named one of the streets alongside Stadium Australia at Homebush Bay in Sydney, the venue of the 2000 Summer Olympics, as Edwin Flack Avenue.
+The AOC named one of the streets alongside Stadium Australia at Homebush Bay in Sydney, as Edwin Flack Avenue.
+Naming the avenue after him is a tribute to his legacy in Australian sporting history, especially in connection to the 2000 Sydney Olympics.
 In 1985, Flack was inducted into the Sport Australia Hall of Fame, and he was inducted into the Athletics Australia Hall of Fame in 2000.
 Athletics Australia's Edwin Flack Award, which is awarded to "an athlete who has rendered distinguished service to athletics", is named in his honour.

 Flack was portrayed by English actor Benedict Taylor in the 1984 television mini-series The First Olympics: Athens 1896.